Troubleshooting interactions with Office for the web¶

 The easiest way to retrieve the session ID is to use Fiddler, as described previously.
 However, you can also use the request tracking features in the Chrome and Internet Explorer developer tools to capture HTTP requests and determine the value of the X-UserSessionId response header.

-Full Fiddler traces are always preferred, but in cases where they’re not available, session IDs can still be used by Microsoft engineers to retrieve Office Online server logs.
+Full Fiddler traces are always preferred, but in cases where they’re not available, session IDs can still be used by Microsoft engineers to retrieve Office for the web server logs.

 Getting session IDs after an error has occurred¶

 In some cases, you may not be running Fiddler or browser developer tools when your session encounters an error.
-In these cases, the Office Online application will display an error either in a modal dialog or in a yellow bar at the top of the document below the ribbon.
+In these cases, the Office for the web application will display an error either in a modal dialog or in a yellow bar at the top of the document below the ribbon.

 Sometimes the error dialog will include the session ID in the dialog itself: